Weight Loss Program for PCOS and Obesity

 The trial requires that you stop taking certain medications that impact weight, such as Liraglutide, Semaglutide, Tirzepatide, Naltrexone/Buproprion, and Orlistat, as well as androgen supplements like Testosterone and DHEAS.
 If you are currently using these, you would need to stop before participating.

-Is the STREAM program safe for humans?
+What prior data suggests that the STREAM program is safe for participants?

 JS